 When you submit your resume to a company, they usually have a good idea of your objective.
-Everyone you can add in here will be demonstrated in your skills and work history, plus it will leave you more space on your one page.
+Everything you could add in here will already be demonstrated in your skills and work history.
+Leaving this out will give you more space on your one page.

 Talk about value

-When you talk about previous experience, connect it what the value you brought to a project or company, and concrete and convincing data.
-Look at the employer as one of your shareholders, and convince them the qualitative and quantitative information.
+When you talk about previous experience, connect it what the value you brought to a project or company, using concrete and convincing data.
+Look at the employer as one of your shareholders, and convince them with qualitative and quantitative information.